NASA call for astronauts draws 12,000 spaceflight hopefuls

-CAPE CANAVERAL, Fla. — Who wants to be an astronaut?
+CAPE CANAVERAL, Fla.
+(AP) — Who wants to be an astronaut?
 More than 12,000 people do, resulting in NASA’s second-largest group of astronaut hopefuls.

 NASA said Wednesday that Americans from all 50 states, the District of Columbia and four U.S. territories applied to be part of the space agency’s next astronaut class.
 The monthlong application period ended Tuesday.